Want healthy nails? Hate toxic nail polish? Try some of the best halal nail polish brands!

 That is, until now.

 With the invention of porous, breathable nail varnish that allows molecules of water and oxygen through to the nail, Muslim women now have wudu friendly options – and these, the best halal nail polish brands – benefit the health of non-Muslim women’s nails, too.

 10+ Of The Best Halal Nail Polish Brands

 786 Cosmetics is not only certified by the KIC as being Halal friendly, but it is also vegan-friendly, and cruelty-free, too.
 You can safely wear these polishes knowing they contain no toxins like formaldehyde, formaldehyde resin, toluene, camphor, DBP, xylene or parabens.
-Additionally, and the polish is not tested on animals.

-The limited edition colours and names for the line are inspired by and pay tribute to, Muslim cities around the world.
-The Jaipur color is a fun and flirty pink that takes inspiration from the Indian city known for it’s all pink architecture.
+Their fabulous, limited edition colours and names for the line are inspired by and pay tribute to, Muslim cities around the world.
+For example, the Jaipur shade is a fun and flirty pink that takes inspiration from the Indian city, which is famous for its all-pink architecture.
 Dubai mimics sand glistening in the desert sun, and Marrakech is a bold red, in homage to the “Rose City”